LynetteUBetcha/soliton-security-simulator/README.md

 ## Installation and Run Instructions

 To run this code on your device, ensure you create an environment based on the config/environment.yml file.
+This may be simplest from a terminal (such as command prompt).

-To create an environment based on this file, try running the command "conda env create -f environment.yml" after cloning the repository.
-After configuring your environment, run main.py.
-There are three booleans to set here: attack\_enabled, pre\_bend, and save\_plots.
+1. To create an environment based on this file, navigate to the config folder and run the command "conda env create -f environment.yml" after cloning the repository.
+2. After configuring your environment, activate it with "conda activate soliton-security-sim"
+3. Next, run main.py with the standard "python main.py" command from the main project directory.

+If you are so inclined, there are several booleans you can set in main: attack\_enabled, pre\_bend, show\_plts, and save\_plots.

-attack\_enabled: Dictates whether a tap attack occurs during string transmission. pre\_bend: Dictates whether an attacker already had a fiber tap in place. save\_plots: Tells the program to save the auto-generated plots or not.
+attack\_enabled: Dictates whether a tap attack occurs during string transmission.

+pre\_bend: Dictates whether an attacker already had a fiber tap in place.

+show\_plts: Setting this to False will suppress plot pop ups throughout program execution.

+save\_plots: Tells the program to save the auto-generated plots or not.

 ## Roadmap and Future Plans